 A lack of chemistry with the other moms could play a role.
 Perhaps you haven’t met the right mom yet.
 Sometimes you’re just a victim of lousy circumstances I feel like if I lived in a different area, I would fit in better.
 Here in Orange County, and some of those OC clichés are true.
 We are not middle class, so I don’t fit in.
 I am a Roseanne in a sea Kathy Bowman’s.
 I’m a renter at the end of a dead-end road apartment complex surrounded by homes that are 750k or more.
 No matter how hard I try, I don’t fit in because I can’t afford to and that is ok.
 You shouldn’t have to change who you are for acceptance.
 It’s trivial that people cannot get past appearances.

 Many of us have no mom friends so don’t be sorry for it.
 I know loneliness sucks, and it is tough.
 Be creative.
 Some of my biggest supporters are moms I will never meet.
-If that means joining a mom group and just being a lurker.
-Do it as you care about these people and feel a connection then do it.
+Even if that means joining an online mom group and being a lurker.
+Do it if you care about these people and feel a connection to them.
 Posting in mom groups or even lurking can help.